iifl-logo

 iii) Mr. Debashis Bose, Executive Director

-iv) Mr. Amit Poddar, Chief Financial Officer
+iv) Mr. Anil Krishna Prasad, Chief Financial Officer

-v) Mr. Prashant Kapoor, Company Secretary
+v) Mr. Dhananjoy Karmakar, Company Secretary

 COMMITTEES OF THE BOARD

 Your Company has 6 (six) Board level Committees viz.
-Audit Committee, Nomination and Remuneration Committee, Stakeholders Relationship Committee, Corporate Social Responsibility Committee, Risk Management Committee and Committee of Directors set up under the formal approval and authority of the Board to carry out clearly defined roles and responsibilities.
+Audit Committee, Nomination and Remuneration Committee, Stakeholders Relationship Committee, Corporate Social Responsibility Committee, Risk Management Committee and Committee of Directors, set up under the formal approval and authority of the Board to carry out clearly defined roles and responsibilities.
 Details of the composition, terms of reference, number of meetings held during the financial year, attendance of Members etc. is provided in the Corporate Governance Report annexed hereto and forming part of this Report.

 BOARD AND COMMITTEE MEETINGS

-During the financial year 2023-24, 5 (five) meetings of the Board of your Company were convened and held on 25th May, 2023, 11th August, 2023, 10th November, 2023, 12th February, 2024 and 14th March, 2024.
+During the financial year 2024-25, 6 (six) meetings of the Board of your Company were convened and held on 29th May, 2024, 2nd August, 2024, 9th October, 2024, 13th November, 2024, 8th February, 2025 and 28th March, 2025.

 Additionally, several Committee meetings were also held during the year under review.
-Detailed information of particulars of meetings held during the financial year 202324 and the attendance of the Directors at such meetings are given in the Report on Corporate Governance annexed hereto and forming part of this Report.
+Detailed information of particulars of meetings held during the financial year 202425 and the attendance of the Directors at such meetings are given in the Report on Corporate Governance annexed hereto and forming part of this Report.

 DIRECTORS RESPONSIBILITY STATEMENT